mahseema/awesome-ai-tools/README.md

 - [Pomodoro Timer Tools](https://pomodoro.tools) - Minimal AI-Driven Pomodoro Timer App
 - [BrainSoup](https://www.nurgo-software.com/products/brainsoup) Multi-agent & multi-LLM native client where AIs can remember, react to events, use tools, leverage local and external resources, and work together autonomously.
 - [MindPal](https://mindpal.space/) - Build your AI Second Brain with a team of AI agents and multi-agent workflow
+- [Excelmatic](https://excelmatic.ai) - AI-Powered Excel Data Analysis and Visualization, Skip the functions—just upload, chat, and watch your data turn into insights and visuals.